zademahi238/mission-mimosa/docs/imitation-learning/diffusion_policy.md

 |  | Switched to DDIM sampler for inference | Noticeably better results, likely due to faster and more stable sampling compared to the standard sampler |
 ---

 ## Known Issues / Limitations
-> e.g. slow inference due to multiple denoising steps, sensitive to hyperparameters, etc.
+1. Slow inference due to multiple denoising steps, sensitive to hyperparameters, etc.
-This policy's inference is very jerky.
+2. This policy's inference is very jerky.
-This policy needs a fixed setup and is bad to changes.
+3. This policy needs a fixed setup and is bad to changes.
--